-If equipped, the safety lock is located on the inside edge of the rear doors.
+The safety lock is located on the inside edge of the rear doors.
 To use the safety lock:

 - Insert the key into the safety lock slot and turn it so the slot is in the horizontal position.

 - 2. Close the door.

-- Do the same for the other rear door.
+- 3. Do the same for the other rear door.